openrewrite/rewrite-docs/tutorials/automatically-fix-checkstyle-violations.md

 ### Gradle

 In Gradle, [Task.dependsOn\(\)](https://docs.gradle.org/current/javadoc/org/gradle/api/Task.html#dependsOn-java.lang.Object...-) can be used to ensure that invoking one task always causes another task to run first.
-That means making all tasks of type `org.gradle.api.plugins.quality.Checkstyle` depend on the rewriteRun task provided by the Rewrite plugin.
+That means making all tasks of type `org.gradle.api.plugins.quality.Checkstyle` depend on the rewriteRun task provided by the OpenRewrite plugin.

 {% tabs %}
 {% tab title="Gradle" %}